-Over the past decade or so, cloud computing models have been evolving at crazy speeds.
-It is almost impossible to keep track of every single advancement in the cloud ecosystem.
+Over the past decade or so, cloud computing services have been evolving at crazy speeds.
+It is almost impossible to keep track of all the information on every single advancement in the cloud ecosystem.
 But fear not—with this article, I hope to make your life a bit easier.
-If you are looking to understand a bit better what Platform as a Service (PaaS) is, I am here to help!
+If you are looking to understand a bit better what Platform as a Service (PaaS) is and its use cases, I am here to help!

 Let’s jump in!